Curvature inequalities and rigidity for constant mean curvature and spacetime constant mean curvature surfaces: Constant mean curvature surfaces in Riemannian manifolds with scalar curvature bounds

 Then

-Suppose additionally that $\Sigma$ is the boundary of a relatively compact domain $\Omega \subset M$ with outward unit normal $\nu$, and that $\mathrm{Ric}^M(\nu,\nu)$ does not change sign along $\Sigma$.
+Suppose additionally that $\Sigma$ is the boundary of a relatively compact domain $\Omega \subset M$ and that $\mathrm{Ric}^M(\nu,\nu)$ does not change sign along $\Sigma$.
 If $\Sigma$ admits an isometric embedding into $\mathbb{R}^n$ as a convex hypersurface and equality holds in \eqref{highcmcine}, then $\Omega$ is isometric to a Euclidean ball in $\mathbb{R}^n$.
 In particular, $\Sigma$ is isometric to a round sphere. \end{theorem} \begin{proof} Note that the condition on the second variation reduces to